yuno-payments/yuno-docs/docs/Wallets/apple-pay/sdk-integration-copy.md

 ## Recurring payments with SDK

-The SDK simplifies recurring payment flows by handling both Customer Initiated Transactions (CIT) and Merchant Initiated Transactions (MIT).
-It also manages payment tokens securely, provides built-in subscription support.
+The SDK streamlines recurring payments by managing both Customer‑Initiated (CIT) and Merchant‑Initiated (MIT) transactions while securely handling payment tokens.

 ### Customer Initiated Transaction (CIT) - First payment

-The CIT is the initial transaction where the customer authorizes recurring payments.
+The CIT is the initial transaction where the customer authorizes recurring payments, such as when they subscribe to a monthly service.
 This transaction requires customer interaction and generates a token for future MIT transactions.

 #### CIT request example